 Now you can start adding articles to your website that fit into those categories.

-It won’t be long before your website is chockablock with relevant, useful articles that people and Google love.
+It won’t be long before your website is stacked with relevant, useful articles that people and Google love.

 But don’t think of articles in terms of “how-to’s” or cycling news.

-An article could simply be a picture, a title, an excerpt and a little bit of text to tell people what it is they’re gaping at.
+An article could simply be a picture, a title, an excerpt, and a bit of text to tell people what it is they’re gaping at.